gaurav-kumar29/blockchain-elections/README.md

 ```

 ### Installation
-1. Clone the repo from GitHub
+1. Clone the repository from GitHub
-2. Run the following command to install all the dependencies for the project
+2. Navigate to this repository and then run the following command to install all the dependencies for the project
 ```
 npm install
 ```